 1. In a text editor, open the appsettings.
 Production.json file for the web service.
-By default, this is:

 '''

 C:\Program Files\Intercede\MyID\AdfsAuth\appsettings.Production.json

 '''

 This file is the override configuration file for the appsettings.json file for the web service.
 If this file does not already exist, you must create it in the same folder as the appsettings.json file.